alwell-kevin/github-repo-getter-cli/README.md

 # tarball-getter-cli
-Gets your Repo from your Org as a tarball through CLI
+> Command Line utility that GETs your Repo from your Org as a tarball through CLI